MaastrichtU-IDS/dsri-documentation/website/docs/access-dsri.md

 <img src="/dsri-documentation/img/screenshot_login_screen.png" alt="Login screen" style={{maxWidth: '100%', maxHeight: '100%'}} />

-:::info
+:::info Command line interface

-We recommend you to install the `oc` command line tool to perform additional operations on your applications, such as loading large amount of data using `oc cp`, or deploying an application from a local Dockerfile.
+We recommend you to install the `oc` command line interface to perform additional operations on your applications, such as loading large amount of data using `oc cp`, or deploying an application from a local `Dockerfile`.

 :::